College of Science and Health > Academics > Neuroscience > About

 RandomStandardImageHeaderWH1

-The Neuroscience program provides courses for Neuroscience majors across five concentrations: cellular/molecular, behavioral/cognitive, computational neuroscience, prehealth, and integrative.
-The program is an interdisciplinary major that involves various topics such as biology, psychology, philosophy, mathematics, and computer science.
+The Department of Neuroscience provides courses for Neuroscience majors across five concentrations: cellular/molecular, behavioral/cognitive, computational neuroscience, prehealth, and integrative.
+It is an interdisciplinary department that involves various topics such as biology, psychology, philosophy, mathematics, and computer science.
 In addition, students can earn a minor in Neuroscience.

 By achieving a Bachelor of Science in Neuroscience, students are prepared to pursue a variety of career paths that include options such as: